 If you want to write bigger pieces, such as white papers, this is a great tool for planning backwards from your publishing deadline.
 For example, if your goal is a white paper to be published at month’s end, you could set some dates for when you want to have any reporting accomplished, or when you want a first draft completed.
 You can create a monthly or quarterly schedule.

 My recommendation is to write enough to make your point.
 What does that mean?
 It will depend on the subject, but let’s say a general posting would be about 500 words in length.
 I think it is easier to write to a shorter length and overwrite then to set out to write 1,000 words and struggle to reach the mark.
-Additionally, most readers prefer shorter rather than longer articles.
-After all, you are competing with millions other on the Web.
+You are not serving anyone by writing a 500-word content piece and filling it with another 500 words of fluff.

 Another concern I often receive from business owners, and other authors, is that they have writer’s block or otherwise don’t know how to start.
 My advice is to just write.
 Grab an egg timer and write whatever you know about your chosen topic for three minutes or 10 minutes, or however long the timer goes.
 Afterward re-read what you wrote and move those sentences and thoughts to the beginning, middle or end of your article.
 There are a ton of other suggestions for writing structure and writing tips that I may write about in a future article.